Ch0wW/wadverifier/README.md

 - [ ] Probably a few code optimizations here and there.
 - [x] Color support for better readability.

+# Huge thanks to
+* Mike Swanson (Chungy) for adding several IWADs to the list !

 # Licence
 This program is licenced under GPLv3.